Skip to navigation Skip to content

 A FAO/REA activity is created after the Internal Review/Explanation script has been used to record a request for an explanation or application for a formal review of a decision with a 'care' reason code of PDC, PRS, PSC, PTS or CSR.

-The FAO/REA activity must be completed before the explanation or formal review of decision is finalised.
+Complete the FAO/REA activity before finalising the explanation or formal review of decision.
 If this is not done, an edit will display to make sure the link is completed within the next explanation or formal review of decision activity.

 Action required: